mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   sage: solve_mod( 9*x + 7*y == 2, 21)
   [(15, 14), (15, 8), (15, 2), (15, 17), (15, 11), (15, 5), (15, 20), (1, 14), (1, 8), (1, 2), (1, 17), (1, 11), (1, 5), (1, 20), (8, 14), (8, 8), (8, 2), (8, 17), (8, 11), (8, 5), (8, 20)]

-Where the solution of the form :math:`\left(x,y\right)` where the variables are listed in alphabetical order.
+The solutions are in the form :math:`\left(x,y\right)`, where the variables are listed in alphabetical order.

 :func:`solve_mod` can even solve systems of linear congruences. ::